“What types of classes do you have?”

 Enrollment in any of our classes or workshops must be completed through our online scheduling system.
 Because we desire to keep class sizes manageable for our instructors and enjoyable for our students, we do not permit walk-ins.

 Unless you have made prior arrangements with your instructor, if you are more than 5 minutes late for a registered class, we ask that you not attend.
 While we understand that outside circumstances may occasionally interfere with attending on time, this policy is in place for your safety.
 A proper warm-up is crucial to staying safe and injury-free.
 Out of respect for your instructor(s) and fellow classmates as well as your own body, please do your best to arrive on time.
 It is our suggestion that you try to arrive 10-15 minutes prior to your class start time.
 We have a student lounge and merchandise boutique available for you to visit while you wait for your class to begin.

-All new clients must fill out the New Client Paperwork, including the Student Agreement and waiver, prior to participating in any class or party.
+All new clients must sign a waiver prior to participating in any class or party.
 No exceptions will be made.
 Please plan to arrive 10 to 15 minutes early for your first class with us so that we can help you get acclimated to the studio!

 All participants must be 18 years of age or older with the exception of specific teen or children-designated classes.
 If you are under 18 years of age, we require a parental consent.
 This is for insurance liability purposes and no exceptions can be made.

 We accept cash or credit/debit cards for payment.
 All membership plans require a valid credit card.

 Management reserves the right to cancel a class at their discretion.
 We make every effort possible to guarantee the class you registered for will run.
 However, in the event it doesn’t, we will contact you in a timely manner.
 It is rare that we would need to cancel class due to inclement weather or outside circumstances but in the event we do, you will be contacted by your instructor or management.

 Medical Conditions or Injuries: